MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

 6. Structured Logging
 7. Diagnostic Logging

-## Configuring for TraceSource, the bundled logging library
+## Configuring for TraceSource, the Microsoft bundled logging library

 Logging with C# requires a logging library.
 Fortunately Microsoft bundles a decent native library called TraceSource within the C# package.
 In order to utilize TraceSource, it will need to be defined in your configuration file.
 The configuration file is located in the folder with the application executable and has the name of the application with the .config file name extension added.
 You can define TraceSource by adding the code below.